 Rental Phones (1 week or less): If you are coming to Tokyo for the short term, such as for a vacation or a business trip, renting a phone might be the way to go.
 By using one of the websites below, you can have a phone delivered to you at the airport, to your hotel, or any other place you might need one.
 Or, if you know where you are going, you can also pick up a rental at any of their convenient locations.
 Rates and phone types vary, so be sure to check out all of the options before deciding.

-Prepaid Phones (1 week to 30 days or more): If you are planning on staying in Tokyo for a longer period of time, a prepaid phone may turn out to be a less expensive than renting.
-Prepaid phones are purchased from vendors and then filled with credit (via a prepaid phone card), and can later be refilled at by purchasing additional prepaid cards from places such as kiosks and convenience stores.
-Prepaid phone vendors offer prepaid phones from ¥6,500 and up, depending on the phone, but it is possible to get no-frills models for as low as ¥2000.
+If you are planning on staying in Tokyo for a longer period of time, a prepaid phone may turn out to be a less expensive than renting.
+They are purchased from vendors and then filled with credit (via a prepaid phone card), and can later be refilled at by purchasing additional prepaid cards from places such as kiosks and convenience stores.
+The vendors offer prepaid phones from ¥6,500 and up, depending on the phone, but it is possible to get no-frills models for as low as ¥2000.

 Phone service is nice and all, but not everything can be done on a tiny phone screen.
 What about your computer or tablet?